Verified Carbon Credits

 Carbon credits are tradable certificates or permits that represent the right to emit a specific amount of carbon dioxide or its equivalent amount in greenhouse gas (GHG).
 Once retired, they can no longer be traded.
 Also known as carbon allowances, carbon credits effectively work like permission slips for emissions, with each credit representing one ton of CO2 emissions.
 Unlike carbon offsets, carbon credits generally produce vertical revenue flows from companies to regulators.
 Nevertheless, a company may sell its excess credits to other companies.

 Many businesses find they cannot eliminate, or even reduce emissions as quickly as they’d like.
 This is especially challenging for organizations pursuing net-zero targets.
 Targray’s Environmental Commodities team works to create effective carbon credit trading scenarios, helping carbon market participants meet ambitious goals for reducing GHG emissions without compromising their long-term growth objectives.
-Contact our experts to learn more about our carbon credit solutions, or for more information about our emissions trading programs.
+Contact our experts to learn more about our verified carbon credits and compliance solutions, or for more information about our emissions trading programs.

 How do Carbon Projects Generate Credits?